-Explanation: The #NoOffersFound section is missing.
+Severity: E Explanation: The #NoOffersFound section is missing.
 This is required.

-User Response: A line to the offers table: #NoOffersFound
+User Response: Add a line to the offers table: #NoOffersFound

-The next line should be an followed by at least 1 space and the version of code to be executed when an Offer

-ID does not exist.
+The next line should be an followed by at least one space and the version of code to be executed when an Offer ID does not exist.